Diagnoses & disease targets

 Clinical study of disorders of nervous system function that are not caused by brain disease.

-Clinical and laboratory research to study mechanisms of neurodegeneration and repair in multiple sclerosis, motor neurone disease, Parkinson's, dementias and degenerative eye conditions.
+Clinical and laboratory research to study mechanisms of neurodegeneration and repair in multiple sclerosis, motor neuron disease, Parkinson's, dementias and degenerative eye conditions.

 Neurodevelopmental conditions & neurodiversity